[tabs slidertype=”images” auto=”yes” autospeed=”6000″]

 Most dairy dietary problems are a reaction to the sugars or proteins in milk products.
 Clarified butter or ghee has had these removed so can be fine for most allergy situations.
 To make your own just melt butter in a saucepan.
 Skim off and remove any white foam from the top.
 Keep the lovely buttery oil in the middle and discard the white solids from the bottom.

 This also makes the ghee or butter oil more stable so great for cooking at higher temps.

 12. Coconut sorbet

 My go to ice cream replacement.
 When I used to have an ice cream maker I would just churn a can of coconut cream with a little icing sugar for sweetness.
-I’m afraid I haven’t cracked a good coconut sorbet recipe that doesn’t require a machine.
-Watch this space though!
+However these days my favourite Coconut Sorbet doesn’t require an ice cream machine or added sugar.
+Win win!